 - Emergency Numbers 112

-Iceland’s capital, Reykjavik, literally means ‘Smoky Bay’, named such because of the geothermal springs and boiling natural geysers that lie beneath the capital, which have ensured that no fuels need to be burned and the air is crisp, clean and free of pollution.
+Iceland’s capital, Reykjavik, literally means ‘Smoky Bay’, named such because of the geothermal springs and boiling natural geysers that lie beneath the capital.
+These springs have also ensured that no fuels need to be burned leaving the air crisp, clean and free of pollution.

 Whale watching is a popular activity among tourists in Iceland; the clear cool North Atlantic is a great place to see the many different species of whales.
 Regular sights include killer whales and mink and if you’re lucky some blue whales; dolphins and seals are often seen as well.
 The whale watching ports are located all over the coastline.
 Keflavik and Sandgerði are only thirty minutes drive from Reykjavik.

 The national carrier, Icelandair, has direct and regular flights to Reykjavik from London’s Heathrow and Stansted airports.
-You may find a cheaper fare however with Iceland Express which is a low cost airline with daily flights from Rejkjavik to Stansted.
 Iceland’s main domestic airline Air Iceland (Flugfelag Islands), operates during the summer and winter months.
 It connects most major destinations with the capital Reykjavik.

 A Reykjavik Tourist Card gives visitor’s unlimited transport on buses and admission to a great selection of museums, galleries and to all thermal swimming pools in the capital.